Funcke/fmvc/Readme.md

 ## Create a view
 1. create a php file with content to be displayed in _views_
 2. edit base.php as you like.
-It resembles the basic layout
+It resembles the basic page layout

 ## Assets
 Stetic assets such as CSS or JS are delivered normally and just have to be inlcuded in the header of base.php

+## Database
+The DataBase-class provides automated connection to the database.
+The corresponding informations have to be put into config/db.json -> currently supported are automatic INSERT and SELECT statements
 ## _Only compatible with apache webserver_